MP Estate Planning UK

 To initiate your search, you’ll need to gather specific details about the deceased.
 This includes:

-• Date of death: Knowing the exact date or at least the year of death helps narrow down the search.
+• Date of death: Knowing the exact date — or at least the year — of death is essential for searching the probate records, which are indexed by date.

-• Last known address: The deceased’s last known residence can indicate where the will might be stored.
+• Last known address: The deceased’s last known residence can indicate which district probate registry may have handled the grant, and where the original will might be stored.

-• Full name: The full legal name of the deceased is crucial for identifying the correct will.
+• Full name: The full legal name of the deceased is crucial for identifying the correct will, particularly where common names are involved.

-• Other relevant details: Any other names used by the deceased, such as aliases or maiden names, can be helpful.
+• Other relevant details: Any other names used by the deceased — such as maiden names, former married names, or known aliases — can be helpful, as wills are sometimes filed under different versions of a name.

-Gathering this information can involve speaking with family members, reviewing personal documents, or checking with relevant authorities.
+Gathering this information typically involves speaking with family members, reviewing personal documents such as correspondence or bank statements, or checking death certificates obtained from the General Register Office.
 It’s a crucial step that lays the groundwork for a successful search.

 Identifying Possible Locations